About the 30 Hour Telethon for Brockville and District Palliative Care Services

 Did you know that…

-- The 2018 Telethon raised $254,220 – a RECORD YEAR –bringing the total over the past 35 years to $3.75 million dollars to support Hospice Palliative Care services in our community.
+- The 2019 Telethon raised $225,000 – bringing the total over the past 36 years to $4.00 million dollars to support Hospice Palliative Care services in our community.
 To date, this service remains largely unfunded by the Ministry and every cent stays local!

 - The 30 Hour Telethon is run entirely by volunteers with no administrative costs.
 More than 95 cents of every dollar donated goes directly to the operation of this unique service in our community.